BorderPass Logo

 Canada Tightens the Rules on Immigration Consultants — What It Means for Agents, DLIs and Employers

-5 min read · Immigration Policy · Canada New federal regulations strengthen oversight of licensed immigration consultants, raising the bar for accountability and transparency across the industry.
-Here is what recruitment agents, designated learning institutions, and Canadian employers hiring internationally need to know.
 On May 6, 2026, the federal government announced new regulations strengthening oversight of immigration and citizenship consultants in Canada.
-The changes, introduced by Minister of Immigration, Refugees and Citizenship Lena Metlege Diab, reinforce the mandate of the College of Immigration and Citizenship Consultants (CICC) and come into force on July 15, 2026.
-On the surface, this may look like a regulatory housekeeping update.
-For recruitment agents supporting international students, for designated learning institutions managing international student recruitment, and for employers running immigration-dependent hiring pipelines, it is meaningfully more than that.
+The changes, introduced by Minister of Immigration, Refugees and Citizenship Lena Metlege Diab, reinforce the mandate of the College of Immigration and Citizenship Consultants (CICC) and take effect on July 15, 2026.

 What the new regulations actually do